Collapse of rotating massive stars leading to black hole formation and energetic supernovae

-is the angular velocity for which the fluid element settles into a Keplerian motion with the cylindrical radius of $r_0$.
-Note that the shellular rotation is assumed and the initial angular velocity is a function only of the spherical radius $r$.
-In this study, we set $r_0=\SI{1000}{km}$.
-This implies that the maximum radius at which the infalling matter is circularized is \SI{1000}{km}.
-In this model, we intentionally prepare a rapidly rotating progenitor star to investigate the effect of earlier disk formation around a formed black hole on the subsequent evolution of the system.
+One of the theoretically accepted central engines of long-duration gamma-ray bursts is the system of a spinning black hole with a surrounding accretion disk~\citep[e.g.,][]{Woosley1993}.
+For the formation of a massive accretion disk around the black hole, the progenitor star has to be rapidly rotating.
+The progenitor models of \cite{Aguilera-Dena2020oct} may be promising for such a scenario.
+We employ, from their work, two of the rotating stars with zero-age-main-sequence (ZAMS) masses of 9 and 20$M_\odot$ (hereafter \texttt{AD09} and \texttt{AD20}, respectively).
+Because of nearly chemically homogeneous evolution, the pre-collapse stars have very massive cores that are very compact.
+The compactnesses at the radius with its enclosed mass $2.5M_\odot$ (referred to as $r_{2.5M_\odot})$, $\xi_{2.5}:= 2.5/(r_{2.5M_\odot}/\SI{1000}{km})$, are 0.68 and 0.66 for \texttt{AD09} and \texttt{AD20}, respectively.
+This suggests that they are likely to form a black hole with no neutrino-driven explosion if it is non-rotating (see, e.g., \citealt{Oconnor2011apr} but see \citealt{Burrows2019}.)

-The other progenitors are rotating stars with zero-age-main-sequence masses of 9 and 20$M_\odot$, which are taken from \cite{Aguilera-Dena2020oct} (hereafter \texttt{AD09} and \texttt{AD20}, respectively).
-Because of their nearly chemically homogenious evolution, their pre-collapse profiles have very massive core and are very compact ($\xi_{2.5}=0.68$ and 0.66 for \texttt{AD09} and \texttt{AD20}, respectively).
-The original rotation profile is applied for models \texttt{AD09x1} and \texttt{AD20x1}.
-For model \texttt{AD20x2}, on the other hand, the original angular velocity is doubled to investigate the dependence of the result on the total angular momentum of the system.
+It should be noted that the angular momentum transport via the convection, circulation, and magnetohydrodynamical interactions is taken into account only in an approximate way in current stellar evolution studies.
+The original rotation profile is applied for models \texttt{AD09x1} and \texttt{AD20x1}, while for model \texttt{AD20x2}, the original angular velocity is doubled to investigate a possible case in which the rotation of the star is even faster.

 Figure~\ref{fig:ang} shows the specific angular momentum along the equatorial direction as a function of enclosed mass for the models employed in this paper.
 The specific angular momentum at the innermost stable circular orbit for the black hole with the enclosed mass and angular momentum, $j_\mathrm{ISCO}$, is also plotted in the dashed curves.
 For each progenitor model, the enclosed mass at which the solid and dashed curves cross approximately gives the black-hole mass at which the infalling matter starts forming an accretion disk around the black hole.
-This figure indicates that disks are likely to be formed when the black holes grow to 4.0, 4.7, 4.9, and 7.8$M_\odot$ for models \texttt{T20}, \texttt{AD20x2}, \texttt{AD09x1}, and \texttt{AD20x1}, respectively.
+This figure indicates that disks are likely to be formed when the black holes grow to 4.7, 4.9, and 7.8$M_\odot$ for models \texttt{AD20x2}, \texttt{AD09x1}, and \texttt{AD20x1}, respectively.
 In \S~\ref{sec:result}, we will confirm that this prediction is approximately correct.